Ananya Panday: Media image

 Panday has frequently combated negative attention and online trolling, for being a beneficiary of nepotism within the Hindi film industry.
 She said, "It isn't as easy as people say it is.
 If you have access and don't have the talent to back it up, people won't invest their money in you.
 Having said that, I do believe nepotism exists and it exists in all industries, not just Bollywood."
+She received backlash for comments made during CNN's 2019 Newcomers Roundtable, where she spoke about her struggles as a product of nepotism, noting that her father had never been on Johar's talk show Koffee with Karan as a sign of his limited success.
+Her remarks prompted a now-viral response from actor Siddhant Chaturvedi, in which he highlighted the disparity between insiders and outsiders in the film industry.
+The Hollywood Reporter India reported that after the intense social media trolling she received for being a nepo baby, "all the noise and early backlash faded once she proved herself with films like Gehraiyaan (2022) and CTRL (2024)".
+The Print noted that she has carved a niche for herself as Bollywood's Gen Z star by portraying characters that resonate deeply with her generation.

 In 2019, she launched an initiative named So Positive to create awareness about social media bullying, prevent negativity and build a positive community.
-At the Economic Times Awards 2019, the project was named Initiative of the Year.
+At the Economic Times Awards in 2019, the project was named Initiative of the Year.